immutables/immutables.github.io/immutable.md

 There were some feature requests to customize names of constructor method and, in addition, provide construction hooks.
 We focused on two interconnected needs:

-+ Construct object with some values that are different than factory method parameters, but derived from those parameters.
++ Construct object with some values that are different than factory method parameters, but derived from those parameters
-+ Give descriptive name to factory method to highlight how parameters will be used to construct object.
++ Give descriptive name to factory method to highlight how parameters will be used to construct object

 Having considered special annotation parameters and hook-methods, we eventually came up with... nothing.
 This, surprisingly, solves the problem and requires no features: simply declare factory methods